 The rates for lifting of food grains should be enhanced from Rs.
-1500/ per MTs to 2000/ per MTs as it is not sufficient because of the varied topography of the State as the CA&PD Deptt charges more rates in hilly areas and lifting of the food grains by head loads.
+1350/ per MTs to 2000/ per MTs by taking into considerations the terrain of the district as existing rates is not sufficient because of the varied topography of the J&K UT as the FCS&CA Department charges more rates in hilly areas as they involve huge head loads.
 The detailed plan in this regard shall be submitted very shortly by taking into consideration PDS rates of different places.